abalabokhin/NWNForBG/README.md

 - Added ini file for Project Infinity
 - Added few map notes in Chapter 1, where it is difficult to find an area exit
 - Fixed some small bugs thanks to tipun
+- Fixed some English texts thanks to Daulmakan

 0.95 (1/12/24)